Companion plants for Echium (viper's-bugloss)

 Discover other Echium - Viper's-buglosses

-In a container or large pot, you can grow all Viper’s-bugsbane.
-The Canary Viper’s-bugsbane, Echium Pininana, produces one stem per rosette, so you can also plant it in a pot.
-This is an interesting solution for anyone who does not have soil suitable for growing these captivating plants.
-It is also a good option for those with harsher winters, provided you can keep it during winter in very bright, frost-free conditions, such as in a conservatory or greenhouse.
+In containers or large pots, you can grow all Echiums.
+The Canary Echium, Echium Pininana, produces one stem per rosette, so it can also be grown in a pot.
+This is an interesting option for anyone whose soil is unsuitable for growing these captivating plants.
+It is also a good choice for those with harsher winters, provided the plant can be overwintered in very bright, frost-free conditions, such as a conservatory or greenhouse.

-The Echium candicans or Madeira Viper’s-bugsbane requires a very large container.
-The smaller Viper’s-bugsbane, which we will explore next, can be easily planted in pots mixed with perennials or annuals for dry soil.
+Echium candicans, or Madeira echium, requires a very large container.
+Smaller Echiums, which we will explore later, are easily potted and can be mixed with perennials or annuals suited to dry soil.

-It will not have escaped your notice that the two giants we discussed in the previous chapters have a distinctly exotic appearance.
-The conditions they favour naturally make them companions for many plants from mild climates, as well as many plants from far-flung regions.
-Plant it alongside Cordylines, Agapanthus, Melianthus major, or Geranium maderense.
+You may have noticed that the two giants discussed in previous chapters have a distinctly exotic appearance.
+The conditions they favour naturally make them companions of many mild‑climate plants, many plants from far‑off lands.
+Plant it with Cordylines, Agapanthus, Melianthus major or Geranium maderense.

-Let’s create an exotic scene for our charming Madeira Viper’s Bugloss.
-Here, Echium fastuosum is accompanied by Aloe arborescens, Euryops chrysanthemoides, or African Bush Daisy, reaching 90 cm in height, and a large Euphorbia with a honey scent, Euphorbia mellifera.
+Let’s create an exotic scene for our charming Madeira viper’s bugloss.
+Here, Echium fastuosum is accompanied by Aloe arborescens, an Euryops chrysanthemoides or African bush daisy, about 90 cm tall, and a large honey‑scented Euphorbia, Euphorbia mellifera.

 Echium fastuosum, Euphorbia mellifera, Euryops chrysanthemoides, Aloe arborescens